Ling4826/Programming-Assignment-2/README.md

 ## Notes
 - The program assumes that the input file exists in the specified directory (`D:\InputFile\`).
 - It uses `StringTokenizer` for tokenizing words.
-- It measures execution time to evaluate performance.
+- The execution time is measured using `System.nanoTime()`.
+- If the file is not found or cannot be read, the program will display an error message.

 ## Author
-Developed by Wasinpat yanin 672115043
+Developed by Wasinpat Yanin 672115043